-The Baltic Pipe is a gas pipeline that will eventually connect Poland to the Norwegian continental shelf, via the Danish gas transmission system.
+The Baltic Pipe is a gas pipeline that will eventually connect Poland to the Norwegian continental shelf, via the Danish gas transmission system (The Baltic Pipe Project).

 The Baltic Pipe project is recognized by the European Commission as a ‘Project of Common Interest’ (PCI).
 Its objectives include: further strengthening of supply diversification; market integration; price convergence; and security of energy supply in Poland and Denmark, as well as Sweden, Central & Eastern Europe (CEE), and the Baltic states.